 That’s exactly what Talkniva is for: you speak Portuguese, your client hears English, live, with captions on both sides.
 Just share a link — your client joins with nothing to install.
 When you freeze, you speak in your own language and the conversation keeps moving, without the awkward silence that cools a deal.

 Think of it as the interpreter you only call on when you need it — no scheduling, none of the price of a human interpreter.
+If you want to see how it works, read about having a conversation with a real-time conversation translator.

 5. Close with a written recap